 \subsection{Motivations for Efficient Influence Function-Based Estimation}

 A conventional approach to estimate an exposure-response curve in a quasi-experimental setting would be to use a regression model like this one:

 where $f_{\phi}(D)$ is a flexible (nonparametric) function, with parameters $\phi$.
-Note that a simplified version of this where $f_{\phi}(D) = \phi D$ has been extensively analyzed, for instance see \citet{callaway_2024}.
-There are several drawbacks of this approach.
-To begin, even if we allow a flexible relationship between $D$ and $Y$, we are not allowing for flexible relationships between $\mathbf{X}$ and $Y$, nor interactions between the components of $\mathbf{X}$.
-Importantly, we are not addressing confounding between the dose $D$ and trends in the outcome -- for instance, if the overall (or seasonal) trend in air pollution is affected by population density, which is static in our dataset and which we know to be correlated with $D$ (see Section \ref{sec:eda}).
+Note that a simplified version of this, where $f_{\phi}(D) = \phi D$, has been extensively analyzed -- for instance see \citet{callaway_2024}.
+This approach has several drawbacks.
+To begin, even if we allowed a flexible relationship between $D$ and $Y$, we would not be allowing for flexible relationships between $\mathbf{X}$ and $Y$, nor interactions between the components of $\mathbf{X}$.
+Importantly, we would not be addressing confounding between the dose $D$ and trends in the outcome -- for instance, if the overall (or seasonal) trend in air pollution is affected by population density, which is static in our dataset and which we know to be correlated with $D$ (see Section \ref{sec:eda}).
 To address this, we could make a much more complicated linear regression (e.g., by using splines and more interaction terms), or use a nonparametric machine learning algorithm to model $Y$ given $D,\mathbf{X},B$.
 However, this outcome model might still be misspecified.
 This motivates the search for a doubly-robust estimator, which incorporates both a model for the outcome and a model for the propensity score (the probability of receiving treatment), which explicitly addresses confounding, and will produce results that are consistent (reliable in a probabilistic sense) if at least one of these models is correctly specified.

 We turn to estimators based on the the Efficient Influence Function (EIF).
 Without going into the technical details (interested readers should see \citet{kennedy2022} and \citet{modern_causal_schuler}), the EIF for a specific estimand can be used to construct an estimator that is doubly robust and attains the nonparametric efficiency bound (a nonparametric analog of the Cramer-Rao bound), at least asymptotically.
 Note that, as we will see below, the EIF does not always construct a \textit{doubly}-robust estimator \citep{modern_causal_schuler}, and the EIF may not exist for a particular estimand.
 In practice, one has to derive the EIF only for a novel estimand, and in many cases this can build closely on past work. \citet{kennedy2017} provided a doubly-robust estimation method for causal exposure-response curves in observational data settings, which \citet{hettinger_MR} then extended to a DiD framework, including conditions for ``multiple robustness" which will be described in the following section.
 We further extend this multiply-robust estimator to a setting without control locations, which as described in Section \ref{intro} is another common type of quasi-experiment.
 This work contributes to the nascent application of EIF-based estimation techniques in quasi-experimental settings.